Get,

 Medical Treatments to Increase WBCs

 • There is no drug or medicine approved to increase the WBC count, the management includes withdrawing or holding the drugs which may cause white blood cells to decrease.
-The course of treatment also involves providing prophylactic treatment for the risks like infections, which may include antibiotics.
+The course of treatment also involves providing prophylactic treatment for risks like infections, which may include antibiotics.

 • Chang et al. in 1989 stated that leukopenia caused due to cancer can be effectively managed using medications.
 However, more studies are needed to assess the effectiveness of these medicines to treat leukopenia.12